-The communication immersion provides opportunities for the advanced study of selected areas of communication.
-Topics include an overview of the fields of persuasion, mass communications, public speaking, and small group communication.
+Advanced study of selected areas of communication, including an overview of the fields of persuasion, mass communications, public speaking, and small group communication.
 Students will understand and apply several modes of communication in academic, professional, and personal situations.

 Digital Design in Communication